tc39/proposal-temporal/docs/README.md

   (**Obsolete;** rejected.)
 - [Custom Time Zone Draft](./timezone-draft.md) &mdash; Draft design document for custom time zone support in Temporal.
   (**Obsolete;** superseded by the documentation of [Temporal.TimeZone](./timezone.md).)
+- [Parse Draft](./parse-draft.md) &mdash; Draft design document for a `Temporal.parse` API, which is not currently planned to be implemented.
+- [Calendar Draft](./calendar-draft.md) &mdash; Draft design document for calendar support in Temporal.
+  Mostly superseded by the documentation of [Temporal.Calendar](./calendar.md), but also contains some discussion about whether to have a default calendar.
+- [Zoned Date/Time Type Draft](./localdatetime-draft.md) &mdash; Explanation of `Temporal.LocalDateTime` (not the final name) which is a new type combining an absolute time with a time zone and calendar, and exposing a superset of the `Temporal.DateTime` API.
+  Superseded by the [documentation](./localdatetime.md), but contains background info about the reasons and goals behind this type.

 ## Object Relationship